a-developer-and-her-mac/a-developer-and-her-mac/README.md

 I'm a Web Developer, always looking to deepen my understanding of what interests me.

-- 🌱 I’m currently studying various computer science concepts.
+- 🌱 I’m currently studying scoping in JavaScript.

 - ⚡ Fun facts:
   - I'm working on learning Norwegian in my spare moments.